Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Toronto To Montreal Stop 6: Gananoque Thousand Islands Visitor Centre

-While much of the park is situated on the collection of Islands in the St. Lawrence River, there are still some great spots to explore and even camp or enjoy glamping on the mainland.
+While much of the park is situated on the collection of Islands in the St. Lawrence River, there are still some great spots to explore, such as camping or enjoying glamping on the mainland.

 If you’ve got some more time to spare, you can do some exploring.
 You’ll find that there are actually several incredible castles in the Thousand Islands that you can visit.